mjh2901/mikehathaway.com/_posts/2023-09-09-cruise-day-bag.md

 I keep pills in a little [alumunum screw top container](https://www.amazon.com/Hulless-Aluminum-Refillable-Containers-Container/dp/B072MC3K86/ref=sr_1_2?crid=3JUWN1483R5KW&keywords=small+aluminum+tins+with+screw+lids&qid=1694406204&sprefix=small+aluminum+tins+with+screw+lids%2Caps%2C152&sr=8-2)
 - Dramamine
 - Pain Releaver (I cary a Aleve and Advil or Naproxin and Ibuprofin)
-- Pseudoephedrine (cruies bing you in contact with plants you never new you where alergic to)
+- Pseudoephedrine (cruises bring you in contact with plants you never new you where alergic to)
 - Pepto Bismol Chews (The jellybean form of pepto, its completely brilliant)
 - Talcom Powder (lots of walking a little bit to releave chafing really helps)
-- Tripple antibiotic ointment
+- Triple antibiotic ointment
 - Band Aids
 - Sterile gauze pads
 - Disposable exam gloves